pmendes/models/vonDassow2000/README.md

     - **vonDassow2000_1x4.timecourse1.omex** OMEX file corresponding to the equivalent COPASI file (above).
 Contains the appropriate SBML and SED-ML files encoding the simulation
     - **vonDassow2000_1x4.timecourse1.xml** SBML L3V1 file with the model in the equivalent COPASI file (above).
 This includes the appropriate model parameters and initial conditions for the timecourse1 simulation.
 Can be used as input to _runTellurium.py_

+ - **Result folders**
+    - **Sampling** results from the random sampling as described in the Table 2 of the original paper.
+    - **timecourse1** results from a time course simulation of a specific parameter set using four different simulators that used either _vonDassow2000_1x4.timecourse1.cps_, _vonDassow2000_1x4.timecourse1.xml_ or _vonDassow2000_1x4.timecourse1.omex_